CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

   - It can understand your instruction (depends on the model capability) and adjust the translation
     - e.g. NMT translator cannot handle pronouns right which the issue wont handle with dictionary (since it cannot understand)
       For LLM it can read your explaination: `James: A man's name`
-      LLM will read the explaination of the dictionary and use it as a context
+      LLM will read the explaination of the dictionary and use it as a context while doing translation.

 - **Cross-lingual ability**</br>
   Thanks to pretraining (good cross-lingual transfer and multi-domain generalization), newer LLMs more readily support multiple languages.